Jeremy casts spells in between his careers as a chemical analyst and campus manager.

 Today we'll explore the best "prebuilt" commander decks Wizards of the Coast has ever made.
-These guys will cost you more money than 60-card regular decks (usually priced at $45 upon release), but remember, you're getting 100 cards with several rares.
+These guys will cost you more money than 60-card regular decks (usually priced around $30 upon release), but remember, you're getting 100 cards with several rares.

 As a whole, I'm impressed with the commander series—you can tell WotC is catering to fans of its popular format.
 Trust me when I say these fare better than standard's generally-lacking prebuilts and can win EDH games straight out of the box—which reign supreme?
 These are the ten best prebuilt commander decks in Magic: The Gathering!

 10. Mirror Mastery

 Despite terrible 2/2 stats, Riku's a cool commander since he blends with many card types; when you cast spells, he can spend two extra mana to duplicate instants/sorceries or to create a token copy of a creature